arashnm80/arashnm80.github.io/quotes.md

 > I can do whatever the fu*k I can do.

-> To become great, I should become good first.

-> No matter how much I can stretch, in the end I have a limited rope.
-The challenge is to maximize the area.

 > It takes 10 years to become an overnight success.

 > hope is product of self-trust.